calebdame/pdfparser/README.md

 * `OPENAI_MODEL` – optional model override for image labeling.
 Defaults to `gpt-4o-mini`, which offers a lower-cost alternative while providing high quality results.
+* `N_RETRY` – number of times to retry question answering if the response cannot be parsed.
+Defaults to `1`.
 * `API_VOLUME_DIR` – optional path where the SentenceTransformer model is cached.
 Defaults to `/data/api`.
 Existing cached models are reused, so the download happens only if the model files are absent from that directory.